IDEAS IN MOTION

 “This is such a rich opportunity for students and faculty alike — perhaps once in a lifetime,” says Valerie Ifill, Assistant Professor of Dance at DTAA.

-For more on Ideas in Motion, read the press release here.
+For more on Ideas in Motion, read our press release on the launch here, and read our press release on Cara Hagan's residency here.